sonraisecurity/sonrai-public-assets/utilities/scripts/bulk-ticket-operations_README.md

 If you only want tickets and not findings you can add a line to the filter like this:
 - `isOperationalized:{op:EQ value:true}`

-*NOTE:* The more fields you add to the query, the larger the results set that is returned, and the longer the query will take to complete.
+*NOTE:* The more fields you add to the query, the larger the result set that is returned, and the longer the query will take to complete.

 ### Sample Queries